manumafe98/MyObsidianNotes/Java/Collections.md

 }
 ```

 When you declare and instantiate a collection using the interface type (`List` or `Set`), you are following the principle of programming to an interface rather than an implementation.
-This is a fundamental concept in [[OOP]] that promotes loose coupling and flexibility in your code.
+This is a fundamental concept in [[Javascript/OOP]] that promotes loose coupling and flexibility in your code.

 It allows you to easily switch the underlying implementation without affecting the rest of your code you can change from an `HashSet` to a `TreeSet`.
 This applies to every collection type.